 Re-ordering the custom heading field.gif

-Here’s the final form with conditional logic that’ll be visible to users:
+Here’s the final form with conditional logic that’ll be displayed to users:

 Conditional logic applied to a form.gif